PKua007/rampack/doc/input-file.md

   ```
   The rule of thumb is that it should be set to a current version (which is 1.0) when creating the file and left
   unchanged.
 It is introduced as a safeguard to ensure that the input files produce replicable results and remain valid,
-  even if breaking changes are introduced in an update, as well as to prevent running it in older versions (where some
+  even if breaking changes are introduced in an update, as well as to prevent running it in older versions of RAMPACK
-  required features may be lacking).
-As RAMPACK is [versioned semantically](https://semver.org), all future 1.x versions
+  (where some required features may be lacking).
+As RAMPACK is [versioned semantically](https://semver.org), all future
-  should not introduce any breaking changes, and we plan to retain support of 1.x input files if 2.0 is released in the
+  1.x versions should not introduce any breaking changes, and we plan to retain support of 1.x input files if 2.0 is
-  future (actually, we still support 0.x input files, even in an old INI format).
+  released in the future (actually, we still support 0.x input files, even in an old INI format).

 * ***arrangement***

   Initial arrangement - it specifies the shape of a simulation box and positions and orientations of particles inside
   it.
 It accepts objects of types: `lattice` and `presimulated`.
-Detailed description is available in
+A detailed description is available in
   [Initial arrangement](initial-arrangement.md).

 * ***shape***